 4.3.3 Synergies between Industrial DT and NDT

 With industry 4.0 more and more industries and enterprises (e.g. banking, manufacturing, retail, transportation, hospitals, government etc) are embracing digitalization.
 One of the technologies that aid digitalization and bring in efficiency is the Digital Twin technology.
-The DT from industries include robot DTs, production line DTs, or any other DTs that are twinning an industrial entities (such as a cloud-controlled robot).
+The DTs from industries include robot DTs, production line DTs, or any other DTs that are twinning an industrial entity (such as a cloud-controlled robot).
 Refer clause 4.3.1. for Digital Twin Industrial progress.
-Communication networks provide the mission critical communication services to the DTs from industries and enterprise.
+Communication networks provide the mission critical communication services to the DTs from industries and enterprises.
 NDT plays a key role in providing such communication services.
 NDTs may collaborate with DTs from industries and enterprises.
 The scope of the collaboration may be mutual adaptation and interworking between the NDT and DT.
 Such collaboration may include:

 The network may adapt its telecommunication service to the requirements of the DTs.
 Adaptation of communication services to the exact requirements is critical in case the requirements include determinism, such as time sensitivity, high reliability, and predictability (that is, dependability on the fulfilment of service requirements not only momentarily but during the lifetime of critical workflows or operations).
 Determinism is a requirement that is present in industrial private networks, but it is also relevant in other areas such as distributed real-time audio/video production requiring high synchronicity or group communication between physical entities coordinating a collaborative task (e.g., robots moving in 2D or 3D).
 In order to adapt the communication services to the exact needs of these use cases, especially in a predictable manner, the network may use its NDTs to carry out the necessary (predictive) analytics and decision process that yields the (re-)configuration of network resources and services via the network and service management services.